DanielMartensson/jFaces/ReadMe.md

 dell@dell-Precision-M6400:~/Dokument/GitHub/jFaces$
 ```

+This project have a built in C-code generation if you want to apply this onto embedded systems.
+When you build a fisherfaces model with parameter `-b`, then you are going to recieve an example, model and the pictures you have collected in C-code.
+This C-code have the ability to measure how likely the pictures are identified.
+The pourpose with the Java version is just to build the model and validate it.
+The C code is the practical implementation.

 ## Status of the project

 This project is 100% done.
 No errors.
 Just copy the code to your project if you want image classification in the easy way.

-## TODO

-Modify the `Histc.java` file so we can determine the distribution of the variance.
-If the distribution have a small variance = Clearly identified.
-If the distribution have wide variance = Not clearly recognizable

-## Will this project work on Android and Iphone with GraalVM?

-Yes.
-This project is 100% Java.
-No external C/C++/Python libraries.
-Only ☕.

-## Does this project have a C-code generator that generates optimal C-code for all embedded systems?

-Yes.
-When you build a model with parameter `-b`, then you are going to recieve an example, model and the pictures you have collected.
-All in C-code.

 ## Tested on databases